13 Hawaii Rooftop Bars With Views So Magical You’ll Be Bragging About For Years

 Like its name suggests, Hideout feels like you’ve discovered something precious that tourists don’t know about.
 Nestled above Kuhio Avenue on The Laylow hotel’s rooftop, this lush oasis blends mid-century modern aesthetics with tropical charm.
 Rattan furniture, hanging plants, and wood elements create a bohemian retreat that feels worlds away from the street-level commotion.

 During my first visit, a sudden Waikiki rain shower passed overhead while I stayed perfectly dry under their retractable covering, rainbow arching directly over Diamond Head.
-That moment-sipping their signature Mai Tai while nature put on a show-epitomizes why rooftop bars capture Hawaii’s magic.
+That moment, sipping their signature Mai Tai while nature put on a show, epitomizes why rooftop bars capture Hawaii’s magic.

-Pro tip: Live music happens Thursday through Saturday evenings-acoustic sets that perfectly complement the sunset.
+Pro tip: Live music happens Thursday through Saturday evenings, acoustic sets that perfectly complement the sunset.
 If you’re sensitive to heat, request seating under the covered section as the afternoon sun can be intense on the open terrace.

 Price range: $$$ | Best for: Relaxed sunset drinks | Dress code: Resort casual